bruvellu/terebratalia-wnts/wnt.md

 -->

 The larval body of *T. transversa* is divided into an apical, a mantle, and a pedicle lobe [@Flammer1963-jk; @Vellutini2016-lq].
-The apical lobe has two morphologically distinct subregions, a narrower anterior dome and a wider posterior base which show distinct Wnt transcriptional profiles during development ({@fig:summary}A,B).
+The apical lobe is subdivided into a narrow dome (anterior) and a wide base (posterior), and these two morphological subregions show distinct Wnt transcriptional profiles during development ({@fig:summary}A,B).
-The anteriormost territory expresses the Frizzled receptor *fz5/8*, known to inhibit Wnt signaling and help establish a neuroectoderm identity by activating the expression of the Wnt antagonists *sFRP* and *Dkk* [@Range2013-gm; @Khadka2018-td].
+The anteriormost territory expresses *fz5/8*, a gene known to help establish a neuroectoderm identity by activating the expression of the Wnt antagonists *sFRP* and *Dkk* and inhibiting Wnt signaling [@Range2013-gm; @Khadka2018-td].
-Accordingly, the anterior pole of *T. transversa* expresses *sfrp1/2/5* and *dkk5* and lacks the expression of Wnt ligands almost entirely ({@fig:summary}A).
+The anterior pole of *T. transversa* gives rise to the apical organ [@Santagata2011-ry] and lacks the expression of Wnt ligands almost entirely ({@fig:summary}A).
-This region, which gives rise to the apical organ [@Santagata2011-ry], also expresses neural genes such as *foxq2* and *six3/6* [@Santagata2012-he], the latter being a key inhibitor of Wnt signaling [@Lagutin2003-pw; @Wei2009-sz; @Posnien2011-nl; @Sinigaglia2013-co].
+Accordingly, the region expresses the putative antagonists *sfrp1/2/5* and *dkk5* and the neural genes *foxq2* and *six3/6* [@Santagata2012-he]; the latter is a key inhibitor of Wnt signaling [@Lagutin2003-pw; @Wei2009-sz; @Posnien2011-nl; @Sinigaglia2013-co].
-In contrast, the posterior base of the apical lobe expresses several Wnt ligands and a different Frizzled receptor, *wnt8* and *fz4*, which abut the *fz5/8* domain posteriorly (@fig:ligands2, !@fig:doubles, and {@fig:summary}A).
+In contrast, the base of the apical lobe expresses several Wnt ligands and a different Frizzled receptor which abut the *fz5/8* domain posteriorly (@fig:ligands2, !@fig:doubles, and {@fig:summary}A).
-*wnt8* establishes a posterior identity for the neuroectoderm [@Erter2001-fl; @Lekven2001-jj; @Rhinn2005-ie] and is known to repress *fz8* in zebrafish [@Kim2002-ze].
+One of the ligands is *wnt8*, known to repress *fz8* in zebrafish development [@Kim2002-ze] and contribute to establish a posterior neuroectoderm identity [@Erter2001-fl; @Lekven2001-jj; @Rhinn2005-ie].
-The arrangement of *fz5/8* and *wnt8* domains in *T. transversa* suggests that a similar regulatory logic may pattern the apical lobe subregions in larval brachiopods.
+The arrangement of *fz5/8* and *wnt8* domains in *T. transversa* suggests that a similar regulatory logic may pattern the two subregions of the apical lobe.

 <!--TODO: DELETE PARAGRAPH-->
 <!--The inhibition of Wnt signaling is usually associated with anterior and neural fates.-->